jan1577/lichess-bullet-block-chrome/README.md

 Bullet Games are addictive - this Chrome extension removes all options to launch a Bullet Game on lichess, stopping you from wasting your time by chasing the next dopamine push.

+In addition, you can disable Blitz Games and select Puzzle modes you want to block.

 ## Setup
 You can get the extension in the Chrome Webstore or add it to your browser manually.